NHSDigital/communications-manager-api/docs/tests/sandbox/generic/content_types.md

 # Content Types

-## Not acceptable
+## 406 - Not Acceptable

-### Scenario: An API consumer submitting a request with         an invalid accept header receives a 406 'Not Acceptable' response
+### Scenario: An API consumer submitting a request with an invalid accept header receives a 406 ‘Not Acceptable’ response

 **Given** the API consumer provides an invalid accept header
 <br/>